BLUE HORIZON 1261

 — by Ted R. Blasingame

 When Merlin opened his eyes the next morning to the sunshine streaming in through the window of his quarters, there was only one thing on his mind.
 Coffee.
-The grey wolf had long had trouble waking up in the mornings and coffee was the one sure-fire way to bring his sleep-addled brain out of its lethargic fog.
+The gray wolf had long had trouble waking up in the mornings following a busy day, and coffee was the one sure-fire way to bring his sleep-addled brain out of its lethargic fog.
 His favorite was Kidwell, a simple breakfast blend, but he enjoyed many different coffees from around the Planetary Alignment and he was always willing to try new ones.

 Like many of his kind, Merlin saw no reason to sleep in cloth garments.
-His fur and the lightweight sheets of his bed were more than enough to keep him warm during the night, and when he sat up to slip on a pair of sandals, he gave no thought to anything but the coffee awaiting him in the galley.
+His fur and the lightweight sheets of his bed were more than enough to keep him warm during the night, and when he sat up to brush aside the sheet, he gave no thought to anything but the coffee awaiting him in the galley.
 The wolf rubbed his eyes sleepily, curled his tongue in a wide yawn and shuffled out the door.

 As soon as he entered into the room, however, his eyes came open with a smile.
 "Mmm, that smells wonderful…" he muttered.
 While the galley was not yet stocked with anything, Merlin had kept a coffee pot, grinder and several bags of coffee beans on the kitchen counter since his first night on board.
 The brew had already been tended and a fresh pot sat ready for his cup.